yndlingsfar/serverless-openapi-integration-helper/README.md

 ```

-your serverless file would like like:
+your serverless.yml file would look like:

 ```
 service: